 - A weak mobile presence.
 For Teachable, a native mobile app experience was not the priority.
-It’s been built well for the web and has a very light app, but both course creators and learners find it glitchy.
+It’s been built well for the web and has a very light app, but it’s only available on iOS and both course creators and learners find it glitchy.
 Not having a good app not only limits when busy people can work through their course, but it’s also a non-starter if you’re seeking to differentiate your online courses by your community.
-Without a native mobile app experience, you can’t rely on push notifications to get your learners to come back and finish your online course.
+Without a robust native mobile app experience, you can’t rely on push notifications to get your learners to come back and finish your online course.
 And without native mobile apps, a community is impossible to deliver.

 The Best Teachable Alternatives

 We’ve researched a dozen different alternatives to Teachable for this review.
-Ruling out custom development on WordPress or a homegrown online course website you build out yourself, we’ve narrowed down the list to one winner per category of Teachable alternatives.
+Ruling out custom development on WordPress or a homegrown online course website, we’ve narrowed it down to 6 alternatives.

-Let’s start with the most powerful option.
-If you’re ready to energize your online courses by connecting your learners to each other for better results, this Teachable alternative is the best place to start for course creators with a purpose.
+If you’re ready to energize your online courses by connecting your members to each other for better results, this Teachable alternative is the best place to start for course creators and entrepreneurs with a purpose.

-Mighty Networks is the newest player in the field of paid online courses.
+Mighty Networks is a SaaS-based solution that brings online courses, communities, and events all under one roof.
 It started as a world-class community platform with a feature set similar to a Facebook Group.
-Then, as more and more course creators started replacing their Facebook Groups or Slack Teams with a Mighty Network community, they asked for Mighty Networks to build online courses and marketing online courses directly into a Mighty Network.
+Then, as more and more course creators started replacing their Facebook Groups or Slack Teams with a Mighty Network community, they asked for Mighty Networks to build online courses and market online courses directly into a Mighty Network.